Prenocephale

 Prenocephale (meaning "sloping head") is a genus of small pachycephalosaurid dinosaur from the Late Cretaceous Nemegt Formation of Mongolia.
 It was similar in many ways to its close relative, Homalocephale.

+Discovery

+The holotype specimen, Z. Pal.
+No. MgD-I/104, consists of an isolated yet well-preserved skull, dorsal vertebrae and ribs, sacrum, femora, and caudal vertebrae.
+It was discovered by the Polish-Mongolian Paleontological Expedition and was found at the Nemegt locality, in a sandstone layer of the Nemegt Formation.
+Additional specimens have been recovered from the Bügiin Tsav, Guriliin Tsav, and Tsaagan Khushuu localities of the formation.

 Description

 Adult Prenocephale measured 2.2 m in length and 40 kg in body mass.
 Unlike the flattened wedge-shaped skull of Homalocephale (a possible juvenile trait also potentially seen in early growth stages of Pachycephalosaurus), the head of Prenocephale was rounded and sloping.
 The dome had a row of small bony spikes and bumps.

 Like some other pachycephalosaurs, Prenocephale is known only from skulls and a few other small bones.
 For this reason, reconstructions usually depict Prenocephale as sharing the basic body plan common to all of the other Pachycephalosauria: a stout body with a short, thick neck, short forelimbs and tall hind legs.

 The head of Prenocephale was comparable to that of Stegoceras, albeit with closed supratemporal fenestrae.
 Also, the paired grooves above the supraorbitals/prefrontals (along with a posterior parietal that restricts the frontal dome) are absent in Prenocephale.
 This differentiates the species from Stegoceras, as such features are common in the latter.